fuse-box/fuse-box/docs/plugins/AssetsPlugin.md

 ## File list

 AssetsPlugin accepts `files` which should be an array.
 All expressions must be `simplified Regexp` strings.
-You can set an extension to make it globally available, or define a specific path if you wish to hanle files only in one particular folder.
+You can set an extension to make it globally available, or define a specific path if you wish to handle files only in one particular folder.

 Globall: